VenoMave: Targeted Poisoning Against Speech Recognition: Evaluation

-\mypar{Segmental Signal-to-Noise Ratio (SNRseg).} This metric measures the amount of noise~$\noise$ added by an attacker to the original signal~\(\inputaudio\) and is computed~via
+To quantify the magnitude of required changes, we use the Segmental Signal-to-Noise Ratio (SNRseg).
+This metric measures the amount of noise~$\noise$ added by an attacker to the original signal~\(\inputaudio\) and is computed~via

 where $T$ is the segment length and $K$ the number of segments.
 Thus, the higher the SNRseg, the \emph{less} noise has been added.
 We use a frame length of $12.5$\,ms, which corresponds to $T=200$ at a sampling frequency of $16$\,kHz.
-As it is computed frame-wise, the SNRseg gives a better assessment of an audio signal than the signal-to-noise ratio (SNR), if the original signal and the modified signal are aligned~\cite{yang-1999-enhancedmb}, which is the case in our experiments.
-As only a very small part of the poison files are changed, we measure the SNRseg only for the poisoned~frame.
+As only very small parts of the poison files are changed, we measure the SNRseg only for the poisoned~frame (i.e., clean parts of the poison samples are excluded) to provide a fair assessment of the added noise.

-\mypar{Maximum Perturbation.} We compute the maximum amount of perturbations added by the attack as follows:

-where $\inputaudio$ and $\poisonaudio$ are the original and poisoned audio waveforms, respectively, and $\maxtrainset$ is the maximum absolute value of all samples in the training dataset.
-Therefore, the \emph{maximum perturbation} describes the relative maximum difference between the original and the poisoned file.